cloudzfaster/About-Me/README.md

 # About-Me
-This is vekalmao about me you will learn everything about him on this page.
+This is vekaomg about me you will learn everything about him on this page.

 ## Hello I am vekaomg i am a discord bot developer

-I Have a bot named Verlox & ExplitBot
+I Have a bot named Nemo  & ExplitBot

-## i am 15 years old i know JavaScript Python HTML C++ NodeJs and more
+## i am 13 years old i know JavaScript Python HTML C++ NodeJs and more